QLeBot/fullstack_lab/README.md

-# Fullstack Lab - Museum of Pages
+# Fullstack Lab - Collection of Pages

 A collection of web development projects showcasing different techniques and designs.